 Get started!
 Join our club today.
 Click the link for our application and we’ll see you at our next monthly meeting or at the flying field.

 Join the AMA today.
 Membership in the AMA offers many benefits.
 Click the link for their application.
 Always fly as an AMA member.

-We hold our meetings on the last Tuesday of each month (no meeting in December) at 7:30 PM at the American Legion Hall on Curve Street in Millis, MA.
+We hold our meetings on the last Tuesday of each month via ZOOM at 7:30 pm, (no meeting in December).
+During the darker months and non Covid-19 times they are held at the American Legion Hall on Curve Street in Millis, MA.
 Visitors are always welcome…so come on by and meet other folks, young and old, who share a passion for radio controlled model aircraft!

 After the club business is complete, members often exhibit their latest creations or exchange ideas.
 We always end the evening with a raffle featuring several neat and useful prizes like fuel, building supplies, tools or books.
 You can even join the club at the meeting if you wish.